Persuasive Communication, 9 Steps to a Yes

 4. Use Assertive Body Language

 Be considerate of your conversation partner’s communication preferences while appropriately asserting yourself.
 Don’t be bombastic and aggressive, but don’t apologize for your opinion and downplay the validity of your idea either.
-Keep an open posture, don’t cross your arms.
+Maintain an open posture; avoid crossing your arms.
 Don’t point fingers.
 Keep your palms up most of the time.
 Show that you have nothing to hide and are confident in your proposal.

 5. Use Your Voice

-Review the steps for creating an outline as this will help you gather your thoughts and ensure you cover the essentials.
+Review the steps for creating an outline, as this will help you gather your thoughts and ensure you cover the essentials.
 It will also improve your voice quality.
-To be persuasive one must speak clearly, fluently, and avoid filler words.
-Pause and speak slowly rather than adding in “ums” and “ahs.”
+To be persuasiv,e one must speak clearly, fluently, and avoid filler words.
+Pause and talk slowly rather than adding in “ums” and “ahs.”
 Plan what you will say.
 Deliver it with conviction and confidence.

 6. Tell a Story